My Home Town of New York City…From a European POV

 Films have obviously played a big part in this European ‘obsession’ with New York, and many who haven’t been to the city are desperate to see all the skyscrapers, the yellow cabs and Central Park.
 American culture has its detractors, who state that it’s not as rich as European culture.
 However, in terms of modernity, and we do live in the 21st century, there’s probably nowhere as modern and trend-setting as New York and the USA.

-European popular culture is highly influenced by Americans, whether its music, films or literature and perhaps due to proximity to Europe, New York is the first port of call when travelling to the USA.
+European popular culture is highly influenced by Americans, whether its music, films or literature and perhaps due to proximity to Europe, New York is the first port of call when traveling to the USA.

 American sports are another huge hit, since basketball (mostly) and American football and baseball (not so much) have their fans.
 There is no bigger emblematic venue in the world than the Madison Square Garden, and watching a Knicks game for a European basketball fan there or a boxing contest for many of the British boxing fans, is something quite unique. [ed note: Plus, of course, there's Citi Field, home of my beloved New York Mets!!!]